jesustorresdev/yakuake-session/README.md

 yakuake-session - A script to create new yakuake sessions from command-line.<br />
-Copyright 2010-2013 Jesús Torres <aplatanado@gulic.org>
+Copyright 2010-2015 Jesús Torres <jmtorres@ull.es>

 ## What is yakuake-session?